ashug1107/Garbage-Classification-Project/README.md

 ### 3. Run the Notebook

-Open `Garbage_Classification.ipynb` in Google Colab or Jupyter Notebook to view the training pipeline and run real-time predictions.
+Open `Garbage_Classification1.ipynb` in Google Colab or Jupyter Notebook to view the training pipeline and run real-time predictions.

 ## 📁 Project Structure

-* `Garbage_Classification.ipynb`: Full training, fine-tuning, and evaluation pipeline.
+* `Garbage_Classification1.ipynb`: Full training, fine-tuning, and evaluation pipeline.
 * `best_model.keras`: The saved weights of the trained model.
 * `confusion_matrix.png`: Visual evaluation of model errors.